Missouri Treasurer Eric Schmitt is expanding a program that delivers low-interest loans to businesses.

 Schmitt was in St. Louis on Thursday to announce changes in Missouri’s Linked Deposit Program.
 That program places state money into banks, and those dollars can then be used for low-interest loans.

-Among other things, Schmitt is making the program easier to apply for — and allowing businesses to seek out another loan after five years.
+Among other things, Schmitt is making the program easier to apply for — and allowing businesses to seek another loan after five years.
 He said it's part of what he called the Missouri FIRST (Financing Investment in our Rural, Small Business and Technology communities) initiative.

 “And if a business is doing well and they want to re-up, they were prohibited before for no really good reasons,” Schmitt said.
 “So those are some of the administrative changes we heard from banks, we heard from businesses and farmers.”